Today is the first day of December. My Birthday month 🙂

 Most of the past journals I wrote in I have either lost or packed away in storage.
 The iPhone I wrote all my poems and letters in, I lost it.
 I told myself it was probably God’s way of wiping away that era of failed relationships and pain.
 I already felt it, I lived it, I sat in it, I wrote about it, I mourned it, now it’s gone.
 Or who knows maybe I’m just absent-minded and lose everything.
 LOL

-Anyways, I believe this blog is the first step to me falling back in love with writing.
+Anyways, I believe starting this blog site was the first step to me falling back in love with writing.
 It is me being brave enough to show my flaws.
 Being transparent about the things I go through is actually more brave than silently going through ups and downs.

 I am committed to taking my creative writing skills seriously this time.
 I used to send my close friends all my poems to get their opinions.
 A good friend of mine told me “you’re amazing and the world needs to know about it”.
 Hopefully my writing will grow wings and soar beyond my wildest dreams.
 If not, the healing I receive from writing is enough.